PennStateBehrendMathematicsResearch/SnakeRobot/README.md

 ### Installation

+#### Arduino IDE

-If you are using the Arduino IDE, then, as of version 1.8.5, the folder"SnakeRobotLibrary" will need to be copied into the IDE's "libraries" folder.
+As of version 1.8.5, the folder "SnakeRobotLibrary" will need to be copied into the IDE's "libraries" folder.
 On Windows, this can be done by running the batch file located at "Libraries\locallibinstall.bat"; this can also be done manually as follows:

 1. Open the Arduino IDE and go to "File » Preferences".

 2. Copy the "Sketchbook location" path and open it in another file explorer window.

 3. Navigate to the "libraries" folder and copy the "SnakeRobotLibrary" folder (within "Libraries") there.

+**Note:** This batch file will have to be re-run (or the files manually re-copied) each time you need to compile sketches with updated files from the "SnakeRobotLibraries" folder.

+#### Other IDEs

-For other IDEs, adding the "SnakeRobotLibrary" folder (within "Libraries") to the list of include directories should allow the sketches to compile.
+Adding the "SnakeRobotLibrary" folder (within "Libraries") to the list of include directories should allow the sketches to compile.

-### Provided Sketches
+### Using Provided Sketches

 The folders "Serpentine", "Rectilinear", and "Concertina" contain sketches for the respective gaits; see "README.md" within each of these folders for specific information on customizing the provided sketches for your robot.